 Economically speaking, in the third quarter of 2019 we have an increase in private debt to add to the public; a great uncertainty derived from Brexit and a trade war between the US and China that escalates positions month by month.

-Investors are cautiously following the commercial conflict, withholding their purchase orders, which, together with many doubts about the currently prevailing monetary policies and distrust of the capital markets, calls into question a potential growth that was already forecast at the beginning of year as weak.
+Investors are cautiously following the commercial conflict, withholding their purchase orders, which, together with many doubts regarding the currently prevailing monetary policies and distrust of the capital markets, calls into question a potential growth that was already forecast at the beginning of year as weak.

 To all this is added the potential evolution of oil prices, currently around USD65 a Brent barrel, with a clear upward trend due to the attacks suffered this week by refineries in Saudi Arabia, which forced this country to interrupt half of its production.
 The main target for these events is Iran and US Secretary of State Mike Pompeo has defined it as “an act of war.”
 Remember that in the US the position of Secretary of State is a kind of Ministry of Foreign Affairs